anytypeio/community/README.md

      gh repo clone anytypeio/community -- --filter=tree:0
      ```
 3. Create a new branch from the latest `main`
-4. Start hacking on the new branch
+4. Make your changes on the new branch
 5. Commit and push to the new branch
 6. Make a pull request